rin67630/Soft-Power-MPPT/Software/ReadMe.md

 The other libraries should be already present.

 ## Download instructions
 You can download all the files from the main page of Soft-Power upon clicking on the green Code button and selecting "download Zip".
 This will save a file Soft-Power-MPPT-main.zip.
 From that compressed file, extract the folder "Software" and copy it into your Arduino working space.
 Rename that folder SoftPowerMPPT.
 You will now find the project in File/Sketchbook/SoftPowerMPPT and after starting, it you will find all tabs present.

-## Required libraries
-to be continued...
+If later you just need to update some tabs individually, you just can copy the content directly into the Arduino IDE.

 ## Configuration instructions
+The software is written in such a way that you can use it just upon defining your options in the folder a0_Parameters.
+If you are not familiar with the code, this is the only folder that you should change:

+If you have several devices, change the hostname.
+Then proceed with the hardware configuration:
+- #define WEATHER_SOURCE_IS_URL specifies that you get the weather information from an URL, the other options are given in the comment, so you also have the option to #define WEATHER_SOURCE_IS_NONE, if you do not want to process weather information.
+- #define BATTERY_SOURCE_IS_INA specifies that to get the battery voltage and current from an INA-device, the other options being #define BATTERY_SOURCE_IS_UDP to get the battery information from another ESP as a slave device, or #define BATTERY_SOURCE_IS_NONE to not process battery information at all ( which only makes sense in my other projects ).
+- #define PANEL_SOURCE_IS_A0 specifies that you get the panel voltage over A0 (that would be the case if you only have one INA226), the other options being #define PANEL_SOURCE_IS_INA if you are using an INA sensor for the panel (with INA3221 or at least two INA226) or #define PANEL_SOURCE_IS_URL to get the battery information from another ESP as a slave device and #define PANEL_SOURCE_IS_NONE to not process panel information at all ( which only makes sense in my other projects ).
+- #define BATTERY_IS_12V_FLA specifies that you are using a 12 V flooded acid battery, the other options being #define BATTERY_IS_12V_AGM to use a 12 V AGM battery and so on...
+- #define DISPLAY_IS_OLED64x48 define if you are using an OLED display and which one.
+- #define DISPLAY_REVERSED if you're display should be used downunder (for Australians for example ;-)

 to be continued...

 ## Instructions to begin with Tinger.io